-LEMMA 3.6.
-Immediately after any lock-release phase that occurs at or after GST, the set of values locked by correct processors contains at most one value.
+Lemma 3.2.3.
+Immediately after any lock-release phase which occurs at or after GST, the set of values locked by correct processors contains at most one value.

-PROOF.
+Proof.
 Straightforward from the lock-release rule. \Box

-THEOREM 3.2.
+Theorem 3.2.
 Assume the basic model with Byzantine faults and authentication.
-Assume $N \ge 3t + 1$.
-Then Algorithm 2 achieves consistency, strong unanimity, and termination for an arbitrary value domain.
+Assume $N \ge 3t+1$.
+Then Algorithm 2 achieves consistency, termination and strong unanimity for an arbitrary value domain.